microsoft/pxt/docs/blog/arcade/tilecode.md

 ### From Board Games to Retro Video Games

 We draw inspiration from board games with pieces that can move from one square of the board to a nearby square.
-Board games like checkers (also known as draughts) have been played for thousands of years of human history.
-These games are affordable, and their rules are generally simple to understand, but the game play can be very involving and rewarding.
-Over time, new games have been created by modifying the game rules of existing board games.
+Board games like checkers (also known as draughts) have been played for thousands of years.
+These games are affordable, and their rules are generally simple to understand, but the game play can be very engaging and rewarding.
+Over time, new games have been created by modifying the rules of existing board games.

 ![board games](/static/blog/arcade/tilecode/boardGames.JPG)